Dr Kenneth Kak-Yuen WONG黃格元

 He is a specialist paediatric and neonatal surgeon with main clinical interests in neonatal surgery, advanced laparoscopic/ robotic surgery, gastrointestinal and thoracic surgery.
 He helped set up the paediatric robotic surgery programme and also introduced single port surgery, bariatric surgery and thoracoscopic surgery in children in Hong Kong.
 He has been co-project leader in “Laparoscopic Workshops for Paedaitric Surgeons in China” since 2007 and has helped trained over 1400 Chinese surgeons.

-The major research areas of Dr. Wong include clinical applications of nanomedicine using various animal disease models, genome-wide association of childhood congenital disease, tissue repair and regeneration.
-Dr. Wong has published over 135 papers in peer-reviewed SCI journals and has contributed to 16 book chapters.
+The major research areas of Professor Wong include clinical applications of nanomedicine using various animal disease models, genome-wide association of childhood congenital disease, tissue repair and regeneration.
+Professor Wong has published over 135 papers in peer-reviewed SCI journals and has contributed to 16 book chapters.
 He is currently on the editorial board of 9 clinical and scientific journals and has given over 100 invited lectures worldwide.